 Your cover letter needs to maximize white space but that doesn’t necessarily mean you have to keep large sections blank.

 Add gravitas to your cover letter by including a background image that is stylish and relevant to the industry you are applying to.

-Remember, your background image isn’t solely to get attention—in fact, if you choose an image that has no message to convey, you may even decrease your chances of getting a job interview.
+Remember, your background image isn’t solely to get attention if you choose an image that has no message to convey, you may even decrease your chances of getting a job interview.

 For example, if you are applying for a job in tech, don’t use a floral background, even if it is attractive.
 Use a minimalist image of items related to technology instead.